 For these reasons, asphalt driveways aren’t best for busy families that will have a lot of driveway traffic and heavy use.
 But, for those of you looking for a cost-efficient option with a clean and sleek look, asphalt is the right choice.

-Characteristics of a Concrete Driveway:
+Characteristics of a Concrete Driveway

-- Concrete is more durable than asphalt.
+- Concrete is more durable than asphalt

-- Because it is a less flexible material, it cracks in freezing temperatures, and many people turn to concrete patching products.
+- Because it is a less flexible material, it cracks in freezing temperatures, and many people turn to concrete patching products

-- Concrete offers 50+ years of use.
+- Concrete offers 50+ years of use

-- The only maintenance required is occasional degreasing.
+- The only maintenance required is occasional degreasing

 - Resurfacing a concrete driveway offers more opportunities for creative appearance.
-It can be stamped with patterns, tinted to different colors, given different finishes, or engraved with designs.
+It can be stamped with patterns, tinted to different colors, given different finishes, or engraved with designs

-- Though it is more durable overall, when damages do occur, concrete repair is harder and costlier
+- Though it is more durable overall, when damages do occur, concrete repair is harder and costlier than asphalt repair

 If you’re looking for a driveway that may be an investment upfront but will last long and offers customizability, look to a concrete driveway.
-This option is great for homeowners that plan to stay in their current home for many years and need an option that can withstand a long, bustling life.
+This option is great for homeowners who plan to stay in their current home for many years and need an option that can withstand a long, bustling life.

 If you’re working on a pavement repair project, read this blog post about whether asphalt or concrete is right for the job.